June Workshop | SOLD OUT

 Pre-workshop Learning: Registrants will receive and complete prior to the workshop.

-Registration is now open, and is limited to 60 learners.
+Registration is limited to 60 learners.
 There is an extensive hold the date pre-registration, so sign up early to confirm your seat.
 Participants will be sent a pre-workshop package ahead of the workshop.
 Zoom meeting details will also be sent in advance.
-Post-workshop, participants will be invited to a one-hour coaching session with a small group of your workshop peers.
+Post-workshop, participants will be invited to a one-hour coaching session with a small group of their workshop peers.

 Registration Price: $199 for single registration